nayname/dl4j-examples/jol/README.md

-# JOL examples
+# Java Objects Learning

+JOL is a service that enables developers to quickly and easily load and implement Machine Learning models logic inside simple Java objects.

+---
+## Main Features

+- division between ML models and runtime objects, help avoid mixing of functionality
+- change the model or switch frameworks while Java objects it remain unchanged
+- allows mixing of ML and standart logic inside Java objects

+## Example
+Lets suppose your goal is to create a function that will sort out flowers.
+Suppose you have an ML model that can distinguish between different kind of flowers based on its description.

+First, we load saved and trained model using model configuration.

+Then,  we create features that will be fed to the model.

+We create an object of type Flower using text parameters, model and features.

+Finally, we can add the Flower to the HashMap, using Flower's type as a key, and Flower object itself as a value;

+Outup after bunch of flowers were created;

-## Text analyzis
+## Text analysis

- - feed list of reviews (IMDB) to get santiment analyze.
-Use previously trained model, or train model and than feed new reviews;
+ - Feed list of reviews (IMDB) to get sentiment analyze.
+Use previously trained model, or train model and then feed new reviews;
-First, create model from conf.
+First, create the model from conf.

 `MLModel model = new MLModel(conf);`

-From each review (text) we create Object, than feed it to model oand label this review as positive or negative.
+From each review (text) we create Object, then feed it to model and label this item as positive or negative.

 `MLItem review = new MLItem(text, model);`